 Afton Wolfe – Kings For Sale | Grandiflora Records

 The title of Afton Wolfe’s new album Kings for Sale is taken from the lyric of “Dirty Girl”, one of the grittiest songs included here, delivered in a voice that falls somewhere between a Saturday Night Tom Waits and a Sunday morning Tom Russell, together with sneering slide guitar and bluesy harp; this is just one aspect of Wolfe’s schtick.
 Following the success of Wolfe’s debut EP Petronius’ Last Meal (2020), Kings for Sale encompasses a rich blend of styles, gathered from Wolfe’s own stomping grounds of the Mississippi and Louisiana, with a humbled tip of the cap to the major musical influences of this very locale; jazz, country music, the blues and good old rock and roll.
 “Paper Plane” sets the tone from the start as the songs weave from one situation to another, each song packed with evocative lyrics and engaging stories, such as the wonderful “Mrs Ernst’s Piano”, a song that addresses racism in a most candid and honest manner.
 Produced by Oz Fritz, Kings for Sale invites onboard a host of noted musicians from both Tennessee and Mississippi, each of whom add additional character to an already characterful album.

-Mrs Ernst’s Piano is included on this week’s Vaults radio show.
+Mrs Ernst’s Piano is included on this week’s Northern Sky Vaults Radio Show.

 Kimberley Rew and Lee Cave-Berry – Purple Kittens | Self Release